ESP Electrostatic Precipitator Manufacturers & Suppliers In India

 - Housing: The ESP is typically housed in a large container or casing that provides structural support and houses the various components of the system.

-- Charging Electrodes (Collectors or Discharge Electrodes): These are high-voltage electrodes located at the entrance of the ESP.
+- Charging Electrodes (Collectors or Discharge Electrodes): These high-voltage electrodes are evenly distributed along the length of the ESP.
 They emit a corona discharge, creating a strong electric field that charges the particulate matter in the gas stream.

 - Collection Plates (Collecting Electrodes): These are grounded plates or surfaces located downstream from the charging electrodes.
 The charged particulate matter is attracted to the collection plates by the electrostatic force and adheres to their surfaces.